damnge/SASS-project/README.md

 # Learning SASS

-This is assigment for Vefskolinn course.
-Module number 3In this project, I've shown some useful methods in SASS like:
+This is assigment for Vefskolinn course, Module number 3.
+In this project, I've shown some useful methods in SASS like:

 - Nesting
 - Variables